ENME480/enme480.github.io/docs/ubuntu-setup.md

 ros2 run demo_nodes_cpp talker
 ```

 This shouuld begin outputting a list of number to the terminal.
-Open a new terminal, enter the docer image and run:
+Open a new terminal, enter the Docker image and run:

 ```bash
 ros2 run demo_nodes_cpp listener